Our Staff

 Alex Weibel, Grants Officer

 Alex supports operational delivery of grants as well as our communication with grantees.
-They have a Master’s degree in International Social and Public Policy from LSE, and previously worked in the private sector as a Grants Officer on projects such as Erasmus+ and Tier 5.
+They have previously worked in the private sector on projects such as Erasmus+ and Tier 5.

 Foundation President